Nikolaj Velimirović

 As a young man, he came close to dying of dysentery and decided that he would dedicate his life to God if he survived.
 He lived and was tonsured as a monk under the name Nikolaj in 1909.
-He was ordained into the clergy, and quickly became an important leader and spokesperson for the Serbian Orthodox Church, especially in its relations with the West.
+He was ordained into the clergy, and quickly became an important leader and spokesman for the Serbian Orthodox Church, especially in its relations with the West.
 When Nazi Germany occupied Yugoslavia in World War II, Velimirović was imprisoned and eventually taken to Dachau concentration camp.

-After being liberated by the Allies at the end of the war, he chose not to return to Yugoslavia (which became a Socialist republic after the war).
-He moved to the United States in 1946, where he remained until his death in 1956.
-He strongly supported the unity of all Eastern Orthodox churches and established particularly good relationships with the Anglican and Episcopal Church.
+After being released by Germans in December 1944, Velimirović spent time in Slovenia, where he blessed anti-communist volunteers such as Dimitrije Ljotić and other Nazi collaborators.
+After the war, he moved to the United States in 1946, where he remained until his death in 1956.
+He strongly supported the unity of all Eastern Orthodox churches and established particularly good relationships with the Anglican and Episcopal Churches.

-On 24 May 2003, he was canonized as a saint by the Holy Synod of the Serbian Orthodox Church as Saint Nikolaj of Ohrid and Žiča (Свети Николај Охридски и Жички) though he is often referred to as Saint Nikolaj of Serbia (Свети Николај Српски).
+Nikolaj is held in high regard in the Serbian Orthodox Church and among Serbian right-wing political elite.
+On 24 May 2003, he was glorified as a saint by the Holy Synod of the Serbian Orthodox Church as Saint Nikolaj of Ohrid and Žiča (Свети Николај Охридски и Жички).
+Many of his views and writings remain controversial.
+Nikolaj's critics point out to instances of antisemitism in his work, to his early admiration of Adolf Hitler and to his links with Ljotić.